top of page

 White Rice

-1 cup rice ( I use Jasmine)
+1 cup rice (Jasmine)

 Bring water to a boil.
 Add rice, cover and reduce heat to low.
 Cook for about 22 minutes.
 Let sit covered for 5 minutes before serving.